Capital punishment in South Sudan

 Capital punishment is a legal penalty in South Sudan.
-It is covered under the Penal Code Act of South Sudan and allows for executions of individuals to occur in the event of convictions for numerous crimes including murder and terrorism.
+It is covered under the Penal Code Act of South Sudan and allows for executions of individuals in the event of convictions for numerous crimes, including murder and terrorism.
 The sentences can be imposed by either civilian courts or the military.
 Between 2011 and 2018, at least 140 people have been put to death in South Sudan with hundreds more awaiting their sentence on death row, though due to a lack of reporting within the country exact numbers remain unknown.
 The country has faced criticism from international rights groups and multinational organizations for its use of capital punishment on juveniles.
 Not a party to the Second Optional Protocol to the International Covenant on Civil and Political Rights, South Sudan remains one of sub-Saharan Africa's largest users of the death penalty.

 History

 South Sudan became independent in 2011 and has consistently failed to ban executions despite voting in favor of two United Nations resolutions that would put in place a moratorium on the death penalty.
 In its first year of independence in 2011, South Sudan was reported to have carried out five executions while another 150 were on death row.
 In 2018, the last year data was available, at least 7 executions were carried out with more than 300 on death row.